tharunkm78/jetson-anomaly-detection/README.md

 ## Overview

 This project implements a real-time anomaly detection system using object detection.
 It is designed to run on NVIDIA Jetson devices and also supports execution on Windows systems.
+The application automatically detects the runtime environment.
+If Jetson libraries are unavailable, it falls back to a CPU-based YOLOv8 implementation.

 The system monitors a live camera feed and flags anomalies based on predefined rules such as object count violations and forbidden object detection.